 South Place hosts a number of pet-friendly events throughout the year that are open to both locals and guests of the hotel.
-In their latest series of events, cutely named Sip and Snuggle, classic movies like When Harry Met Sally are screened in their tropically-theme Secret Garden bar.
+In their latest series of events, cutely named Sip and Snuggle, classic movies like When Harry Met Sally are screened in their tropically-themed Secret Garden bar.
 While you relax on deckchairs snuggled under a cosy blanket sipping hot chocolate and snacking on popcorn, your canine companion can get to know the other four-legged filmgoers and enjoy treats from Pets Pyjamas.
 These popular events sell out fast so be sure to book in advance.

 Conveniently located between Liverpool Street and Moorgate stations, the hotel is perfectly placed for travellers from the UK and further afield, and is in a superb spot to explore the city’s sights; South Place’s handy dog-walking guide makes this all the easier.

 A ball’s throw from Covent Garden, Rosewood is a timelessly elegant and sophisticated hotel, and the go-to stay for refined travellers and their pets.
 Behind the grand, arched-façade of the hotel, you’ll find equally as awe-inspiring interiors with elegant marble stairways, welcoming wood-panelled rooms with roaring fires and charming stained-glass accents, all decorated with stylish and sumptuous furnishings.

 With a personal welcome note from the hotel’s resident retriever Pearl, cats and dogs will feel as well welcomed as their owners at Rosewood.
 Dogs receive a sumptuous bed, delicious welcome treats, water and food bowls as well as Pearl’s (the hotel’s resident retriever) extensive guide to pet-friendly London which includes recommendations and a helpful map of local dog-friendly shops, restaurants and bars, and nearby parks for walkies.
 The hotel can also arrange dog sitting, walking and training for you during your stay.
 Meanwhile cats can expects a comfortable bed, a litter box, a selection of fun toys, welcome treats and of course food and drink bowls.